geek-cookbook/geek-cookbook/manuscript/recipes/phpipam.md

 ---
+title: Run phpIPAM under Docker
 description: Is that IP address in use?
+Do some DHP / Discovery with phpIPAM under Docker
 ---

 # phpIPAM